 My beef suya strips were tender in the middle and then almost jerky-like at the edges, with treasures of crisp fat.
 Even the jollof rice was good and I’ve never really been a fan; it was almost dry yet not claggy, held together with an orange, hot peppered paste which hummed in our mouths.
 The really big surprise though, was the fried plantain.
 I’ve always struggled with its sweetness and often mushy texture but Obalende had cooked theirs with a touch of acidity and boy, does it make all the difference.

 We scuttled off to a nearby park bench (classy as ever) and forked as much as possible onto each white plastic tine.
 Suya is officially my new takeaway of choice.
 Okay maybe not ultimately more than jerk but there are similarities; the chilli, ginger and garlic are there but it’s the ground peanuts that take this off in a different direction.
 Once you’ve chosen your meat from the selection of beef, goat, gizzards, chicken, lamb, fish or er, ‘crocodile/shark’, they sprinkle some of the extra meat rub on top.
 It’s like a soft-hot smoke bomb going off in your mouth.

-The portions are enormous; we paid £5.75 each (Chris had goat) and neither of us finished.
+The portions are enormous; we paid £5.75 each and neither of us finished.
 If I had one criticism I suppose I could say that it looked a bit of a mess, but then this is street food.
 It’s all about the flavour and a wise eye and greedy appetite will see its beauty.
 Their website claims that “many publications” have dubbed them the ‘African MacDonald’s’ but I think this gives the wrong impression.
 It’s fast food, yes but 100% genuine and it’s got guts.
 It’s classic Peckham, let’s face it.

 Obalende Suya Express